 Are Your Employees 1099 or W2?

-But it is an extremely important decision, as the penalties for misclassifying workers can be quite serious.
+But it is a critical decision, as the penalties for misclassifying workers can be quite severe.
 Let’s say the IRS finds out that someone who should have been classified as a W2 employee was instead classified as an independent contractor.
 You’d have to pay a portion of the income taxes that should have been deducted from the worker’s paychecks, in addition to interest, penalties, and your share of FICA and unemployment taxes.
 If the IRS deems your misclassification as “willful,” you’d have to pay the full amount of the unpaid income taxes.

 To help employers classify employees correctly, the IRS lists three main factors to consider: